-- (a) Subject to the Participant's continued service as an Employee of the Company, the RSUs shall vest and become non-forfeitable on the third anniversary of the Grant Date (cliff vesting). - (b) Once vested, the RSUs shall be paid to Participant in Shares as soon as administratively practicable, but not later than thirty (30) days, after their applicable vesting date. - (c) Notwithstanding the foregoing, in the event the above vesting schedule results in the vesting of any fractional Shares, such fractional Shares shall not be deemed vested hereunder but shall instead only vest and become non-forfeitable when such fractional Shares aggregate whole Shares. - (d) If the Participant's service as an Employee of the Company is terminated for any reason other than due to the Participant's death or Disability, or due to Participant's Retirement (as defined below), the RSUs shall, to the extent not then vested, be forfeited by the Participant without consideration. - (e) In the event that Participant's employment is terminated by reason of death, Disability or Retirement of the Participant within the first year following the Grant Date of this Agreement, Participant shall be entitled to vest in 1/3 of the RSUs that would have otherwise vested had service continued through the Vesting Date, with the RSUs vesting on that date.
-All RSUs that do not vest in accordance with the preceding sentence shall be forfeited and cancelled automatically at the time of the Participant's death, Disability or Retirement.
-In the event that Participant's employment is terminated by reason of death, Disability or Retirement after the first year following the Grant Date of this Agreement, Participant shall be entitled to vest in all RSUs that would have otherwise vested had service continued through the Vesting Date, with the RSUs vesting on that date.
+- (a) Subject to the Participant's continued service as an Employee of the Company, the RSUs shall vest and become non-forfeitable with respect to one-third (1/3) of the RSUs initially granted hereunder on each of (i) the first anniversary of the Grant Date, (ii) the second anniversary of the Grant Date, and (iii) the third anniversary of the Grant Date. - (b) Once vested, the RSUs shall be paid to Participant in Shares as soon as administratively practicable, but not later than thirty (30) days, after their applicable vesting date. - (c) Notwithstanding the foregoing, in the event the above vesting schedule results in the vesting of any fractional Shares, such fractional Shares shall not be deemed vested hereunder but shall instead only vest and become non-forfeitable when such fractional Shares aggregate whole Shares. - (d) If the Participant's service as an Employee of the Company is terminated for any reason other than due to the Participant's death or Disability, or due to Participant's Retirement (as defined below), the RSUs shall, to the extent not then vested, be forfeited by the Participant without consideration. - (e) In the event that Participant's employment is terminated by reason of Retirement of the Participant within the first year following the Grant Date of this Agreement, Participant shall be entitled to vest in the RSUs that would have otherwise vested had service continued through the first anniversary of the Grant Date, with such RSUs vesting on that date.
+In the event that Participant's employment is terminated by reason of death or Disability of the Participant within the first year following the Grant Date of this Agreement, Participant shall be entitled to vest in the RSUs that would have otherwise vested had service continued through the first anniversary of the Grant Date, with such RSUs subject to accelerated vesting as soon as administratively possible after the Company receives notice of the death or Disability.
+All RSUs that do not vest in accordance with the preceding sentences shall be forfeited and cancelled automatically at the time of the Participant's death, Disability or Retirement.
+In the event that Participant's employment is terminated by reason of Retirement after the first year following the Grant Date of this Agreement, Participant is the entitled to vest in all remaining unvested RSUs on the same dates they would have vested had Participant's employment continued through such dates.
+In the event that Participant's employment is terminated by reason of death or Disability after the first year following the Grant Date of this Agreement, Participant shall be entitled to accelerated vesting in all remaining unvested RSUs as soon as administratively possible after the Company receives notice of the death or Disability.